MauricePasternak/pathlib-js/docs/Copy-Move-Delete-Chmod.md

     - `errorOnExist` -- `boolean` -- when `overwrite` is `false` and the destination exists, throw an error.
 Default is `false`.
     - `dereference` -- `boolean` -- dereference symlinks, default is `false`.
     - `preserveTimestamps` -- `boolean` -- When true, will set last modification and access times to the ones of the original source files.
 When false, timestamp behavior is OS-dependent.
 Default is `false`.
+    - `interpRelativeSource` -- `"cwd" | "path"` -- The interpretation to take when a relative path is provided:
+      - If `"cwd"` **(default)**, relative filepaths will be resolved according to the current working directory of the process calling this method.
+      - If `"path`", relative filepaths will be resolved according to the underlying filepath calling this method.

 - Returns:
   - `Path` - The destination filepath is returned as a Path instance if the operation was successful.